-Going on a trip doesn’t have to be expensive.
-With the right planning, you can enjoy a great vacation even when you’re on a tight budget.
+Going on a Florida trip doesn’t have to be expensive.
+With the right planning, you can enjoy a great Florida vacation even when you’re on a tight budget.

 Here’s how you can plan a budget-friendly trip to the Sunshine State — Florida.

-As you all know, I’m the type of traveler that really plans our trips using planner apps.
-And yes, that’s the first step — to plan ahead of time.
+You may not know this, but I’m the type of traveler that really plans our trips using planner apps.
+And yes, that’s the first step when Florida vacation planning — to plan ahead of time.

 The earlier the better.

-By doing so, you can consider more factors for your trip.
-You can do more research on your destination and can consider EVERYONE’S schedule, which is hard by the way, especially if you’re going on this trip with a group of working adults who need time off work.
+By doing so, you can consider more factors for your Florida trip planning.
+You can do more research on your destination and can consider EVERYONE’S schedule, which is hard by the way, especially if you’re planning a Florida vacation with a group of working adults who need time off work.

 If you’re planning a trip to Florida to visit Disney, then plan to go during the off-season to save on ticket prices and accommodations.

-Or, you could always skip Disney and the other theme parks and instead visit the beaches.
+Or, you could always skip Walt Disney World and the other theme parks and instead visit the beaches.

 If you really want to go to Disney, check out our tips on a budget-friendly Disney visit with more details to help you plan a specific Disney trip.